-- Hot or cold parts representing a danger must be protected against accidental contact on site. - Protection against accidental contact for moving parts (such as the coupling) must not be removed while the machine is in operation. - When operating pump aggregates in a dust-laden environment (e.g. milling, chipboard manufacture, bakeries), the surfaces of the pumps and motors must be cleaned at regular intervals, depending on local conditions, in order to maintain the cooling effect and eliminate the possibility of spontaneous combustion.
-Refer also to explosion protection regulations (ZH 1/10). - Leakage (e.g. from the shaft seal) of hazardous substances being handled, such as explosive, toxic or hot materials, must be discharged such that no danger to persons or the environment is created.
+- Hot or cold machine parts representing a danger must be protected against accidental contact on site. - Protection against accidental contact for moving parts (such as the coupling) must not be removed while the machine is in operation. - When operating pump aggregates in a dust-laden environment (e.g. milling, chipboard manufacture, bakeries), the surfaces of the pumps and motors must be cleaned at regular intervals, depending on local conditions, in order to maintain the cooling effect and eliminate the possibility of spontaneous combustion.
+Please also see explosion protection regulations (ZH 1/10). - Leakage (e.g. from the shaft seal) of hazardous substances being handled, such as explosive, toxic or hot materials, must be discharged in such a way that no danger to persons or the environment is created.
 Legal regulations must be observed. - Dangers from electrical energy must be eliminated.
-For details in this regard, refer to VDE and local power company regulations.
+For details in this regard, please refer to VDE and local power company regulations.

-2.6 Safety instructions for maintenance, inspection and mounting work
+2.6 Safety instructions for maintenance, inspection and installation

-The operator company shall ensure that all maintenance, inspection and mounting work is performed by authorized and qualified specialist personnel who have thoroughly studied the operating instructions.
+The operating company must ensure that all maintenance, inspection and installation tasks are performed by authorized and qualified specialist personnel who have thoroughly studied the operating instructions.

 Work on the machine is only to be carried out when the machine is at a standstill.
-The means of shutdown of the machine described in the operating instructions must always be followed.
+The procedure for shutting down the machine described in the operating instructions must always be followed.